boulajp/Building-a-Custom-GameCube-Controller/README.md

 ### 3.3 Cleaning and Lubricating Stickboxes

-To ensure smooth operation, I cleaned the stickboxes once with isopropyl alcohol and applied keyboard switch lubricant to ensure for smooth stickbox travel.
+To ensure smooth operation, I disassembled and cleaned the stickboxes with isopropyl alcohol before applying keyboard switch lubricant to ensure for smooth stickbox travel.

 <center><img src="picture13.JPEG"></center>